 You may be wondering, “Why is it necessary to worry so much about my pet’s oral health?”
 The answer is threefold:

 - Dental disease is painful – however, rarely will pets stop eating because of mouth pain, so don’t look for this to be a sign.

 - Dental disease affects the overall health of your pet.

 - Preventative dental care, like brushing, is relatively easy!

-In the next blog we’ll take a look at what your vet might recommend if he finds something during your pet’s dental cleaning.
+In Brushing Up on Dental Health, Part 2, we’ll take a look at what your vet might recommend if he finds something during your pet’s dental cleaning.